Login or Register for FREE!

 Flat copper strap

-RF current tend to flow along the surface of conductors.
+RF current tends to flow along the surface of conductors.
 To provide the best conductor for RF current flow you need a large surface area vs a large cross area.
 So Flat straps make for better bonding than round wire.

-Last edited by arbatteiger.
+Last edited by nebula7399.
 Register to edit

 Tags: none